 The ball bearings can be purchased in a pack of 100 for around $2-$3 from Amazon, which is cheaper than buying a new Zep bottle.

-- Remove the blue nozzle and the straw from the yellow sprayer head.
-Sometimes the clog is hiding this these locations, just rinse them out or use a really tiny brush.
+Step 1: Remove the blue nozzle and the straw from the yellow sprayer head.
+Sometimes the clog is hiding in these locations.
+Just rinse them out or use a really tiny brush.
 If the bottle is still clogged continue to the next steps.
 Put the blue nozzle back on after this step, if you lose it the bottle will no longer work!

-2. Use a strong flat object, like a screw driver, to pry apart the blue collar from the yellow neck.
+Step 2: Use a strong flat object, like a screwdriver, to pry apart the blue collar from the yellow neck.
 It’s really tight so it will take quite a bit of force to remove.
 PLEASE BE CAREFUL!
 There is a small plastic ball that sits on the top of the clear plastic insert that will most likely fly out and get lost when the pieces come apart.
 Don’t worry about losing it, we’ll replace it in the next step.

-5. Slip the blue collar over the clear insert.
-Place the insert back into the neck of the sprayer head.
-Try to keep the ball in line with the cup.
-Looking through the insert you should be able to see the ball clearly.6.
-Use the back of the screw driver to press the insert back into the sprayer head.
+Step 6: Use the back of the screwdriver to press the insert back into the sprayer head.
 Press it in until you hear two clicks, or until the collar presses against the neck.
-You may turn the sprayer upside down or tilt it to make it easier to press down on the screwdriver.
+You may turn the sprayer upside-down or tilt it to make it easier to press down on the screwdriver.
 Another way is to screw the collar and the insert back onto the top of the bottle and press the spray head down on top of it.
 The parts may no longer be flush against the yellow portion but it’s fine as long as you can’t easily pull them apart with your hands.

-7. Put the straw back into the nozzle and test to see if the clog as been cleared.
+Step 7: Put the straw back into the nozzle and test to see if the clog has been cleared.
 Over time the ball may rust and wear but it can be switched out for a new ball and it should work again.
-One the spray head has been opened once, it is much easier to pry apart the second time.
+Once the spray head has been opened once, it is much easier to pry apart the second time.